 Compile a list of all your belongings and plan which ones you can box before move day.

-Make three piles: Sell, Donate and toss.
-It’s self-explanatory, moving gives you the perfect time to downsize and cut out all the unnecessary things you may be holding on to.
+It’s self-explanatory; moving gives you the perfect time to downsize and cut out all the unnecessary things you may be holding on to.

 Be strategic in which items you box up together, especially if you are covering the move yourself.
 Certain items mixed could cause damage to each other

-Label each boxes contents and which area of the house it will be in.
+Label each box’s contents and which area of the house it will be in.
 E.g., Kitchen cutlery, garage carwash tools.
 This will save you hours during the unpack phase.

-Contact your telephone and internet providers and give them your new address to set up at your next home.
+Notify phone and internet providers to set up at your new home.

 On Moving day

 Pets?
-Make sure you have organized someone to look after them will you are moving.
+Make sure you have organized someone to look after them while you are moving.
 This will help lower your furry friend’s stress level involved with the move.

 Clean your new place thoroughly.
 Take the time to sweep every inch of your new home before you start storing your personal items away.